altocodenl/tagaway/readme.md

       - Show provider errors in import.
       - If there's a provider error, give a "try again" option with the same list?
       - If there's another type of error, mark "ac;pic/server error".
-   - Implement support for large files (> 500MB).
    - Import from Dropbox.
-   - When hashing, chunk large files into smaller segments, both in client and in server.

 - Pivs
    - Stop losing state of left scrollbar and sort by scrollbar when query refreshes.